JaredTate/digihash/README.md

 # To Setup DigiHash & Mine 4 DGB Algos With DigiByte v8.22.0-RC4
+You need at least 32 GB RAM, and 8 cores on a Linux server to run this with 4 DGB algos.

 #### Install Node, Redis Server & Clone DigiHash
 ```